jacobkap/crimebythenumbers/docs/intro-to-r.md

 ## First steps to exploring data

 The object we loaded is called `ucr2017`.
-We'll explore this data more thoroughly in the Chapter \ref(#explore) but for now let's use four simple (and important) functions to get a sense of what the data holds.
+We'll explore this data more thoroughly in the Chapter \@ref({#explore}) but for now let's use four simple (and important) functions to get a sense of what the data holds.
 For each of these functions write the name of the data set (without quotes since we don't need quotes for an object already made in R) inside the ().

   * `head()`
   * `summary()`